verisimilitude20201/notes/Videos/Tim_Berglund/Distributed_Sytems_In_One_Lesson.md

 7. Each partition act as independent computers acting indendently scaling the system
 8. We now have a message bus.
 Whatever events you write to a database.
 Tomorrow, we can do compute events.

-### Lambda architecture
-1. Events are there, and two parallel systems are there to process.
-2. One system processes the batch processing, long term storage and slow and complete.
-3. Second system does stream processsing to compute faster summaries.
-4. Forced the people to write the same code twice - batch processing and stream processing.

 ### Streaming with Events
 1. Why not events be events and process them on the fly through a streaming processing framework?